-1. Equity-Focused Program Culture Applicants must provide information about how their program models (including recruitment, partnerships, training, and barrier-reducing supportive services) consider the background and experience of target populations in the industry (hiring, advancement, retention, and earnings).
+Applicants must provide information about how their program models (including recruitment, partnerships, training, and barrier-reducing supportive services) consider the background and experience of target populations in the industry (hiring, advancement, retention, and earnings).
 Competitive applications will demonstrate how the program will increase access, enrollment, completion and retention of program participants.
 Competitive applications will demonstrate how the program will prepare or advance digital skill acquisition commensurate with the targeted industry or industries (digital literacy, digital confidence, digital competence, digital use, and advanced digital skills).
 Finally, applicants must outline strategies for fostering a shared identity in the program and a welcoming, inclusive environment.
 The focus on equity should be evident in all aspects of program design and partnerships, including successful transition and retention.
-2. Outreach and Applicants must outline proactive recruitment and outreach strategies to enroll Recruitment youth in their programs and explain how they will be equitable and inclusive of potentially eligible participants.
+Applicants must outline proactive recruitment and outreach strategies to enroll youth in their programs and explain how they will be equitable and inclusive of potentially eligible participants.
 The outreach plan should reflect methods to connect with the targeted and priority populations.
 Outreach strategies must be designed based on cultural relevance and acknowledge occupation disparities to help applicants make informed decisions about their participation.
-3. Employer Businesses are best suited to ensure that program content meets their needs for Engagement a skilled workforce.
+Businesses are best suited to ensure that program content meets their needs for a skilled workforce.
 Therefore, employers should be leaders in developing and supporting career pathway programs that integrate work-based learning opportunities.
 Competitive projects will provide evidence of this business commitment and include strategies demonstrating how employers are engaged in this process.
-4. Career Career planning is a customer-centered approach to delivering services to Planning prepare and coordinate comprehensive career (employment) plans for youth, ensuring access to workforce activities and supportive services during program participation and continuing for one (1) year of follow-up.
+Career planning is a customer-centered approach to delivering services to prepare and coordinate comprehensive career (employment) plans for youth, ensuring access to workforce activities and supportive services during program participation and continuing for one (1) year of follow-up.
 Successful career planning is a collaborative, ongoing process rather than a one-time activity.
-The process is individualized to the job seeker, preparing them for employment that leads to self-sufficiency and places them on a path for lifelong learning.
-5. Comprehensive A thorough assessment is the foundation for understanding Assessment the participant's employment goals, existing skills, and career readiness and determining all possible barriers to employment.
-It is not a one-time activity.
-Nor is it a one-size-fits-all approach.
-Assessments help prepare participants to determine existing skills, identify those that require additional training, develop an employment plan, and connect them to services through appropriate referrals.
-At a minimum, the assessment process must be appropriate for the participant and address the areas below to inform the employment plan.
+The process is individualized to the job seeker, preparing them for employment that leads to selfsufficiency and places them on a path for lifelong learning.